-Dr. Kinsey passed away unexpectedly at age 62 on August 25, 1956.
-Earlier that year, he gave an interview to NBC News and interviewed his last two subjects.
-All told, Dr. Kinsey personally took 7,985 of the approximately 18,000 sex histories gathered by the research team.
+Dr. Kinsey passed away unexpectedly at age 62 on August 25, 1956 of a heart ailment and pneumonia.
+Earlier that year, he gave an interview to NBC News (see rehearsal tape below) and interviewed his last two subjects.
+All told, Dr. Kinsey personally took 7,985 of the approximately 18,000 sex histories gathered by the Institute for Sex Research team.

 Consult this page for a list of publications of the sex research team prior to the establishment of the institute (1941-1946) and during Dr. Kinsey's time as Director (1947–1956).Research publications

 Sexuality and intimate relationships are essential to our individual and collective well-being.
 Your support will help the Kinsey Institute advance research and education in the science of love, sexuality, gender, and sexual health, and give our diverse field of researchers the resources they need to make new discoveries.

 Pledge your support